aegion-dynamic/.github/profile/README.md

 ## About

 Aegion Dynamic is a Deep Tech R&D company focused on developing foundational building blocks that will enable other deep tech startups to safely derisk their technology stacks.
-We are a multidisciplinary team that develops everythin ranging from cloud stacks to next gen telecommunication and radar systems.
+We are a multidisciplinary team that develops everything ranging from cloud stacks to next-gen telecommunication and radar systems.